gumaerc-testorg/20.109-fall-2007/content/pages/syllabus/usingopenwetware.md

 How do I contribute?
 --------------------

 Once you have an account, the best way to learn how to edit the wiki is to look at existing pages.
 Click the "edit" tab at the top of a page to view the "source code" for the page.
-If you want to play around to see how things appear, you can do that in the [Sandbox](http://openwetware.org/wiki/Sandbox) or even on your own user page.
+If you want to play around to see how things appear, you can do that in the {{% resource_link "b41e2ea9-7f4d-4d8f-9d57-35bdc1ee73df" "Sandbox" %}} or even on your own user page.

 If you have a question about how encode something in wiki markup language, try googling.
-There are lots of reference sources out there since OpenWetWare is based on the same software as [Wikipedia](http://en.wikipedia.org/wiki/Main_Page).
+There are lots of reference sources out there since OpenWetWare is based on the same software as {{% resource_link "b266ffcf-82f1-46bf-ac2b-74f1de87e72a" "Wikipedia" %}}.
 Other reference pages include

-*   The [help page](http://openwetware.org/wiki/Help:Contents) which shows up in the sidebar of every page.
+*   The {{% resource_link "dd059e45-1f0b-4a6f-88b2-3027c2165274" "help page" %}} which shows up in the sidebar of every page.
-*   In particular, see [Simple wiki editing examples](http://openwetware.org/wiki/Simple_wiki_editing_examples) for a quick how-to on wiki editing.
+*   In particular, see {{% resource_link "168d6718-22fb-486e-a5eb-7371db88ac66" "Simple wiki editing examples" %}} for a quick how-to on wiki editing.

 Why should I contribute?
 ------------------------